 For more information on the operation of Mill Seat Landfill visit:

 Mill Seat Landfill Gas Energy Facility

-Monroe County has partnered with Waste Management to operate the Mill Seat Landfill and produce and capture a renewable energy resource that will further move Monroe County towards greater energy independence.
+Monroe County has partnered with WM to operate the Mill Seat Landfill and produce and capture a renewable energy resource that will further move Monroe County towards greater energy independence.
 Mill Seat's Landfill Gas Energy Facility was opened in 2007 as a public/private partnership producing 6.4 megawatts of power by turning waste into watts through the utilization of methane gas generated from the landfill.

 The 10,000 sq. ft., $9.5 million dollar facility houses eight Caterpillar 3516 engines.
 These engines can generate nearly 6.4 megawatts of energy - enough to power approximately 6,000 homes.

 Energy is produced at Mill Seat following the decomposition of organic waste material located within the landfill.
 A unique facet of this project is the introduction of biosolids (sewage sludge) from the county’s two wastewater treatment plants to the landfill’s solid waste.
 The decomposition of this mixture enhances the production of methane gas, which is extracted and transported to the landfill gas energy facility through a series of wells and pipes.
 The gas is de-watered, filtered and pressurized at the facility, and is then piped to the generators, where the fuel turns the engines to produce electricity.
 Biosolids methane enhancement is achieved adding additional moisture and organics to the dry garbage.
 This process allowed Monroe County to end the costly and emission-producing practice of biosolids incineration--another environmental win.

 Once the energy is produced at the landfill, it is released via transmission line into the New York power pool for redistribution.
 Utility companies then have the option to purchase this “green energy” from Mill Seat.